vele616/monorepo/packages/jobboard/website/content/jobs/recruiting-coordinator-hopin-BmLzT.md

 url: "https://boards.greenhouse.io/hopin/jobs/4419899003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4419899003?t=02952e2a3us#app"
 timestamp: 1617840000000
-hashtags: "#windows,#branding,#management,#English"
+hashtags: "#HR,#management,#English,#windows,#branding"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "If you have 2+ years of experience in recruiting, HR or administrative preferred but not required, Hopin has a job opening for a recruiting coordinator"
+summary: "If you have 2+ years of experience in recruiting, Hopin has a job opening for a Recruiting Coordinator"
 summaryBackup: "To apply as a recruiting coordinator at Hopin, you preferably need to have some knowledge of: #windows, #branding, #management."
-featured: 20
+featured: 6
 ---

-##

-At Hopin, we’re reimagining virtual events.
+## At Hopin, we’re reimagining virtual events.

 As the first all-in-one virtual venue for live online events, Hopin brings people together in a highly interactive and engaging online experience that feels just like an in-person event, only without the barriers.
 Whether it’s a 50-person meetup, or a 50,000-person conference—any type of event organizer can host a Hopin event for their attendees, speakers, sponsors, and vendors to convene, learn, and interact face-to-face online.
 We’re spearheading the innovative technology that is enabling people to gather online like never before.